ZestSMS/ZestSMS-Builder/README.md

 Create post_meta or set terms for a post in a Beaver Builder module.

 ## Usage
 Include zestsms-builder.php before your module, use the update function to pass data.
+This has __not__ been tested on multiple fields.

 __Please view examples.php__